 Tyndall’s correspondents read like a who’s who of international science, including Michael Faraday, Charles Darwin, Thomas Huxley, Joseph Henry, Rudolf Clausius, and Louis Pasteur.
 An intense study of his correspondence illuminates themes that individually and collectively played fundamental roles in the development of modern science: the relationship between science and religion, the popularization and professionalization of science, and advances in physics, glaciology, climatology, and the germ theory.

 This nineteen-volume series is drawing on the expertise of a team of editors from five countries who specialize in the history and philosophy of Victorian science and technology.

 Roland Jackson is a visiting fellow at the Royal Institution and honorary research associate at University College London.
 He is the author of The Ascent of John Tyndall: Victorian Scientist, Mountaineer, and Public Intellectual, the executive chair of Sciencewise, and a member of the Nuffield Council on Bioethics.

 Bernard LightmanYork University

-Bernard Lightman is professor of humanities at York University and president of the History of Science Society.
+Bernard Lightman is professor of humanities at York University and a past president of the History of Science Society.
 Among his most recent publications are the edited collections Global Spencerism: The Communication and Appropriation of a British Evolutionist, A Companion to the History of Science, and Science Museums in Transition: Cultures of Display in Nineteenth-Century Britain and America (coedited with Carin Berkowitz).
 Lightman is also a general coeditor of The Correspondence of John Tyndall and editor of the book series Science and Culture in the Nineteenth Century.